Skip to main content

 Biography

-I am the Capuchin Fellow in the History of Catholicism at the Centre for Catholic Studies.
-Before this role I had taught at Durham, Northumbria and Sunderland as an Associate Lecturer and had also developed my skills in engagement and digital design in roles outside of academia.
+I am an Assistant Professor (Research) in the History of Catholicism.
+Between 2021 and 2024 I was the postdoctoral Capuchin Fellow in the History of Catholicism at Durham.
+Before this I had taught at Durham, Northumbria and Sunderland as an Associate Lecturer and had also developed my skills in community engagement and digital design in roles outside of academia.

 Publications